-- Revenues or royalties from the prospective operation of an activity beyond the project period; - Proceeds from the prospective sale of an asset of an activity; - Federal funding or property (e.g., Federal grants, equipment owned by the Federal Government); or - Expenditures that were reimbursed under a separate Federal Technology Office.
+- Proceeds from the prospective sale of an asset of an activity; - Federal funding or property (e.g., Federal grants, equipment owned by the Federal Government); or - Expenditures that were reimbursed under a separate Federal Technology Office.

 In addition, Project Teams may not use independent research and development (IR&D) funds to meet their cost share obligations.
 Project Teams may not use the same cash or in-kind contributions to meet cost share requirements for more than one project or program.